Fine-Grained Motion Compression and Selective Temporal Fusion for Neural B-Frame Video Coding: Experiments

 \subsubsection{Effectiveness of Selective Temporal Fusion Method}

-Similarly, we continue to conduct another ablation study to validate the effectiveness of our selective temporal fusion method by progressively integrating its key components into the baseline Model $M_4$.
-As presented in Table~\ref{effectiveness}, the introduction of bi-directional weighting fusion (BWF) first improves the compression performance by 2.8\% BD-rate reduction (from --6.3\% to --9.1\% BD-rate), followed by an additional 1.3\% gain (reaching --10.4\% BD-rate) when incorporating the hyperprior-based implicit alignment (HIA).
+Similarly, we continue to conduct another ablation study to validate the effectiveness of our selective temporal fusion method by progressively integrating its key components into the model $M_4$.
+As presented in Table~\ref{effectiveness}, the introduction of bi-directional weighting fusion (BWF, $M_5$) first improves the compression performance by 2.8\% BD-rate reduction (from --6.3\% to --9.1\% BD-rate), followed by an additional 1.3\% gain (reaching --10.4\% BD-rate) when incorporating the hyperprior-based implicit alignment (HIA, $M_6$).
+In terms of computational complexity, the BWF method ($M_5$) introduces additional 25.92K MACs/pixel computational complexity compared to $M_4$, while the HIA method ($M_6$) further adds 19.93K MACs/pixel.
+The relatively modest increase in complexity shows that our proposed selective temporal fusion method achieves effective performance improvement with limited computational overhead.

 We further visualize the predicted bi-directional temporal contexts along with their corresponding fusion weights in Fig.~\ref{fig:ablation_BWF}.
 Taking the $8^{th}$ frame from \emph{BasketballDrill\_832x480\_50} as an instance, we can observe that the forward temporal context exhibits relatively higher prediction quality than the backward temporal context.
 As a result, our proposed BWF assigns larger fusion weights to the forward temporal context to preserve its temporal information more effectively, while assigning smaller fusion weights to the backward temporal context to mitigate its negative impacts.
 In addition, we also visualize the residuals between the contextual latent representation $\hat{y}_t$ of the $6^{th}$ frame of \emph{PartyScene\_832x480\_50} and its bi-directional temporal priors before ($\hat{y}_f, \hat{y}_b$) and after ($\Tilde{y}_f, \Tilde{y}_b$) being processed by our proposed HIA.
 As illustrated in Fig.~\ref{fig:ablation_HIA}, our HIA can effectively reduce the residual magnitudes, indicating a significant decrease in the local misalignment of temporal priors.